Last Updated on September 12, 2022

 Kommunicate allows you to deliver a complete Hybrid (Human + Bot) support to your visitors & customers.
 You can, using our bot building tool the “Kompose”, create a Chatbot in JUST 10 MINUTES.
 What’s great is that you are going to need “Zero coding” knowledge to build a bot with us.
 Yes, you heard us right: Kompose lets you build a smart AI-driven Chatbot without entering a single line of code.

 The problem with most Chatbot building platforms is they give users very little scope for customisation.
-So, even when you get your bot built through them, you have to employ your tech team to improvise it for further essential functionalities.
+So, even when you get your bot built through them, you have to employ a dedicated chatbot development team to improvise it for further essential functionalities.

 If your tech team has to spend a good amount of time improvising a chatbot you built using a builder platform, it’s time to switch to another.